 Vegan in the Greek Islands

-I have to break it to you – vegan food is kinda hard to come by here, if you plan to dine out.
+I have to break it to you – vegan food is kind of hard to come by here, if you plan to dine out.
 We didn’t stay in accommodation with kitchens, so had no choice but to eat out daily.

 This was our experience